 “The coveted perfect life is a created standard which is purposely unattainable.” ― Bryant McGill (6)

 Excellence is all that counts.
 Being first and winning is all that matters.
 Those who cannot excel are unworthy.
-These games exploit human fascination with human conflict thus, cementing their superstitions in the cultural narrative.
+These games exploit the fascination with human conflict, cementing their superstitions in the cultural narrative.
 Corporations benefit from celebrating the few who sacrifice to excel.
 These are examples of what you might become if you buy their products and ideas.

 Personality and Perfection